 “Timeliness is best in all matters.” – Hesiod

 Waking up early is a challenge.
 When the cold morning still invites you to tuck up in bed, you find it really challenging to wake up early and begin a new day with fresh energy.
 However, with a strong spirit of professionalism, you can get out of your door early and be in school ahead of time as scheduled.
 This boosts your productivity as you avoid all instances of being tardy.

 Make it your mantra, and make it happen.

 I know that it couldn’t always be possible that things would run smoothly as you expected them to.
-But your calm bearing will help you not being rushed.
+But your calm bearing will help you not be rushed.

 If for example, you happen to wake up late for certain reasons, you should be ready with your plan B to best accommodate the situation so you won’t show up in school late.